n0t4u/DRAFMe/README.md

 GNU General Public License Version 3

 ## Disclaimer
-This tool is only purposed for Ethical Hacking audits.
+This tool has been designed for Ethical Hacking audits and it can only be used with the authorization of the client.
 This tool will ignore robots.txt.
 The author is not responsible for any use by third parties.